ugberaeseac/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that lists all files including hidden files in the order working, parent and /boot directory (Filename: 11-lists) A script that prints the type of file /tmp/iamfile is (Filename: 12-file_type) A script that creates a symbolic link (Filename: 13-symbolic_link)
+A script that lists all files including hidden files in the order working, parent and /boot directory (Filename: 11-lists) A script that prints the type of file /tmp/iamfile is (Filename: 12-file_type) A script that creates a symbolic link (Filename: 13-symbolic_link) A script that copies all html files that do not exist in or newer than the versions in parent directory from working to parent directory (Filename: 14-copy_html)